Civil War Soldiers’ Stories of Endurance and Courage

-Quotes from original sources are like living history.
-They make up this story about the lives of soldiers and their very first battle, in which they assaulted a battery to try to break the Confederate line at Resaca, Georgia, on May 15, 1864.
+Letters home and diaries are like living history.
+Their tales make up this story about the lives of soldiers and their very first battle, in which they assaulted a battery to try to break the Confederate line at Resaca, Georgia, on May 15, 1864.
 It was the first full engagement of the Atlanta Campaign, with 100,000 soldiers under General William T. Sherman surrounding General Joseph Johnston’s 50,000, who were dug in on a fortress of hills.
 They were under Daniel Butterfield’s division, in General Joseph Hooker’s 20th Corps, the “Star Corps.”
 Leading the assaulting brigade was future President Benjamin Harrison’s 70th Indiana Regiment.

 This book evolved from the author’s research into the experiences of his great-great-grandfather’s regiment.
 Joseph Peters was killed in the assault and the only information available was the letter sent to the widow.
 In following the trail of his company, the individual stories of the regiment, brigade, and corps became more and more interesting and those about the battle more and more confusing.
 No amount of summarizing or retelling can replace what those soldiers tell about their own experiences, as sort of a tapestry woven from the yarns they spun in their letters, diaries, and regimental histories.
 Combined with the versions of events from Official Records and newspaper accounts, a more honest and fascinating history of the battle emerged.

 Part Two finds the soldiers on their way to the Battle of Resaca.
-Because the story has been pieced together from many sources, many details of the battle are new, and differ radically from historical accounts in many respects.
-The author matched details of each individual story, what the writer saw and did, reconciling discrepancies where he could and exposing them where he could not — clearly revealing how the dedication of some and the failure of others affected the outcome of the battle.
+Because the story has been pieced together from many sources, new details of the battle differ radically from historical accounts in several respects.
+The author matched details of individual stories of what each writer saw and did, reconciling discrepancies where he could and exposing them where he could not — clearly revealing how the dedication of some and the failure of others affected the outcome of the battle.

 by George H. Blakeslee, 129th Illinois Infantry